 Student Vehicle Registration Information

-- Download the vehicle registration form (Microsoft Word)
+- Fill out the online vehicle registration form

 Additional Student Parking Information

 Commuting students may park in either Lot A or Lot F.